Difference Between Irony and Satire

 It aims to raise laughter to encourage moral improvement.
 Juvenalian satire, on the other hand, is darker and more bitter.

-It usually expresses anger and outrage at the state of the world.
+It expresses anger and outrage at the state of the world.
 Lastly, Menippean satire still serves the original meaning of satire as a miscellany.

 In conclusion, satire is a literary genre.
 It is a form of expression which can have a vast multitude of meanings and connotations.